Tricked111/Tricked111/README.md

 * 🐧 Bash
 * 📝 Latex

-🧑🏾‍🤝‍🧑🏼 I also have experience with GIT and team development
+🧑🏾‍🤝‍🧑🏼 I also have experience with GIT and team development.